-Uber, Lyft, Sidecar and other ridesharing services are all the rage in Los Angeles.
-But the more people take advantage of these services, the more issues with them become apparent, particularly liability issues that arise when ridesharing accidents occur.
-Rideshare accidents have more than tripled in number across the country in recent years, and with their increased presence comes confusion about who is held accountable for damages and what passengers, drivers and others on the road should expect if they are involved in such accidents.
-A Los Angeles ridesharing accident attorney can help you navigate the complex claims process if you find yourself harmed after an accident in or with a ridesharing vehicle.
+Uber, Lyft, Sidecar, and other ridesharing services are all the rage in Los Angeles.
+But the more people take advantage of these services, the more issues become apparent, particularly liability issues that arise when ridesharing accidents occur.
+Rideshare accidents have more than tripled in number across the country in recent years, and with their increased presence comes confusion about who is held accountable for damages and what passengers, drivers, and others on the road should expect if they are involved in such accidents.
+A Los Angeles ridesharing accident attorney can help you navigate the complex claims process if you are harmed after an accident in or with a ridesharing vehicle.

-Despite the fact that ridesharing has been around in its current form for around a decade, there’s still a lot of gray areas when it comes to ridesharing accidents and who pays what in the aftermath.
-Insurance companies have their rules and the ridesharing companies have theirs—and the two often clash, especially when serious accidents occur and neither wants to be left holding the bag.
+Even though ridesharing has been around in its current form for around a decade, there are still a lot of gray areas regarding ridesharing accidents and who pays what in the aftermath.
+Insurance companies have their rules, and the ridesharing companies have theirs—and the two often clash, mainly when serious accidents occur, and neither wants to be left holding the bag.

-Drivers for ridesharing companies are required to have their own personal auto insurance as a condition of becoming an independent contractor with their particular company.
+Drivers for ridesharing companies must have their auto insurance as a condition of becoming an independent contractor with their particular company.
 Each company spells out to drivers how much insurance they must carry, and they can’t accept riders until they show that this coverage is in force.
-Part of the trouble in this lies in the fact that personal insurance policies are not commercial insurance policies, and many insurance companies will not pay claims for drivers who are involved in commercial activities during an accident.
+Part of the trouble in this lies in that personal insurance policies are not commercial insurance policies, and many insurance companies will not pay claims for drivers involved in commercial activities during an accident.

-However, the larger ridesharing companies carry blanket coverage that protects drivers, passengers and others on the road, with two levels of coverage based on the driver’s availability status on their drivers’ apps.
+However, the larger ridesharing companies carry blanket coverage that protects drivers, passengers, and others on the road, with two levels of coverage based on the driver’s availability status on their drivers’ apps.
 Lyft and Uber, for example, offer a $50,000 per person/$100,000 per incident policy that inflates to $1 million in liability coverage when their drivers accept passengers.
-Once the passenger exits the vehicle, if the driver is logged into the app, the lower liability limits are in force; when the driver leaves the app, Lyft’s coverage stops.
+Once the passenger exits the vehicle, the lower liability limits are in force if the driver is logged into the app; when the driver leaves the app, Lyft’s coverage stops.

 Sound complicated?
 It is.
-There are scenarios where Lyft or Uber drivers pick up passengers without having arranged the ride on the app, leading to even more complications when accidents occur.
-If a non-ridesharing vehicle causes the accident, things can get even more confusing when it comes to who pays what.
+There are scenarios where Lyft or Uber drivers pick up passengers without arranging the ride on the app, leading to even more complications when accidents occur.
+If a non-ridesharing vehicle causes the accident, things can get even more confusing regarding who pays what.

-For the reasons outlined above, it is imperative that you contact a Los Angeles ridesharing accident attorney as soon as possible after your ridesharing crash.
+For the reasons outlined above, you must contact a Los Angeles ridesharing accident attorney as soon as possible after your ridesharing crash.
 An aggressive attorney can identify all possible litigants in your claim so that you can recoup the maximum damages based on your injuries and other factors.

 Contact JML Law now to discuss your situation with our Los Angeles ridesharing accident attorney.
-We offer a free, no-obligation consultation to go over the facts in your case and determine the best course of action for you moving forward with your claim.
+We offer a free, no-obligation consultation to review your case’s facts and determine the best course of action for you moving forward with your claim.